title.gif (2832 bytes)

 Part II America

-In the summer of 2007 Steven Weaver joined the project, sharing expenses and his expertise on how to most wisely use the semen on our ewes.
-We met to plot our strategy.
+In late July I invited Steven Weaver to join the project.
+We shared import expenses and ideas on how to most wisely use the semen on our ewes.
 I had been told the ideal candidate for AI was between two and five years old, had lambed naturally and ideally had had twins.
-We went through both of our flocks and each selected ten ewes and two alternates and we set the date with Martin for November 2.
+We went through pedigrees of both of our flocks, each selected ten ewes and two alternates and set the date with Martin for November 2, 2007 to do the surgery.
 The trick now was to synchronize all of ewes so they cycled at the same time on the same day.
-We were given a plan.
-On October 17 our vet came to each farm and inserted hormonal sponges in the vagina of each ewe.
-Two weeks later on October 31 those were removed early in the morning (we were each given a very specific time) and each ewe was also given an injection of PMS-G (hormone).
-Exactly twenty four hours prior to Martin’s arrival we took the ewes off all feed and water as a full rumen and bladder could hinder locating the uterus.
+To do this we were given a very strict schedule.
+On October 17 our vet came to each of our farms and inserted sponges impregnated with progesterogens (a synthetic form of progesterone) in the vagina of each ewe.
+Over the course of sixteen days the hormone was absorbed through the vaginal wall into the ewe's blood stream which prevented her from coming into estrus naturally.
+When the sponges were removed on the sixteenth day progesterone levels dropped and estrus began.
+At that point each ewe was given an injection of PMS-G, a hormone used to induce ovulation, tightening the degree of synchronization so that all of the ewes came into estrus at the same time.
+Fifty-six hours later the insemination procedure began.

 AIthetank1.jpg (9788 bytes) AIeweinthecradle.jpg (19299 bytes)